bradp1tt/bradp1tt/README.md

 Music to listen to while browsing my github: [Antarctigo Vespucci - I See Failure](https://youtu.be/8nMIe3JSsT0) (YouTube link)
 -->

+;; cs student on a brief respite; this is my throwaway GitHub for learning.

 ;; i made this new github as my 2020 NY resolution to track my learning.
 None of my code here act as my portfolio or indicate how I write code for production.
 Pinned repos are code I like to reference.
 Music to listen to while browsing my github: